Authors should submit their contributions electronically through the Journal website submission system to the Editorial Office:

 Results and Discussion

 The Results section should describe the outcome of the study.
 Data should be presented as concisely as possible - if appropriate in the form of tables or figures, although very large tables should be avoided.
 The Discussion should be an interpretation of the results and their significance with reference to work by other authors.
 Please note that the policy of the Journal with respect to units and symbols is that of SI symbols.

 Do not submit tables and graphs as photograph.
 Tables should be set within the text.
 Do not use internal horizontal and vertical rules.
 Tables should be set within the text and should have a clear and rational structure along with consecutive numerical order.
 All tables should be numbered (1, 2, 3, etc.).
 Give enough information in subtitles so that each table is understandable without reference to the text.
 For each table, please supply a table caption (title) explaining the components of the table.
 Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.
 Tables should be with the captions placed above in limited numbers.

 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.

-Figures/ illustrations should be in high quality art work, within 200-300 dpi and separately provided in Excel format.
+Figures/ illustrations should be in high quality art work, within 200-300 dpi and provided in the text.
 Ensure that figures are clear, labeled, and of a size that can be reproduced legibly in the journal.
 Figures should be set within the text.
 Following remarks should be applied to the figures:

 - Figure captions begin with the term Fig. Figures should be with the captions placed below in limited numbers.